-With regard to the security review stipulated in the Data Security Law, there are many unclear areas, such as the definitions of the terms used in the articles and specific requirements of the review.
+With regard to the security review under the Law, there are many unclear areas, such as the definitions of the terms and specific requirements of the review.
 Arbitrary operations that treat foreign operators less favorably may constitute a violation of the national treatment obligation under Article 17 of the GATS and Articles 8.4 and 10.3 of the RCEP Agreement.

-In addition, the Law stipulates export restrictions.
-If the export restrictions mean the obligation to store data in China and the cross-border transfer regulations, in general, it is presumed that foreign operators doing business globally use servers or cloud services outside of China to centrally manage the data they collect.
-If they are required to prepare a separate server in China due to the domestic storage requirement, it would possibly create an additional burden and cause a concern when considering market entry and business continuity, and at the same time, may effectively place them at a competitive disadvantage compared to operators who consolidate and manage data within China.
-In addition, the security risks associated with storing data in China are not eliminated.
-If data transfers outside of China are prevented by cross-border transfer restrictions, the cost burden will be especially high for foreign businesses, etc., that have a great need for constant cross-border data transfers, and smooth business activities through data analysis and utilization may also be impeded.
-Thus, if foreign operators are effectively treated less favourably than Chinese domestic operators, this may constitute a violation of the national treatment obligation under Article 17 of the GATS and Articles 8.4 and 10.3 of the RCEP Agreement.
-If this provision refers to domestic storage obligations and cross-border transfer restrictions, depending on its operation, it may also conflict with Article 12.14 (prohibition of the requirement to install computer-related equipment) and Article 12.15 (principle of free cross-border transfer of information) of the RCEP Agreement.
+In addition, as described in 1) of <Outline of the Measures> above, the Law stipulates that export restrictions will be implemented on data that fall under certain regulated items.
+If these export restrictions mean the obligation to store data in China and the cross-border transfer regulations, then for the same reason as 1) above, if foreign operators are effectively treated less favourably than Chinese domestic operators, this may constitute a violation of the national treatment obligation under Article 17 of the GATS and Articles 8.4 and 10.3 of the RCEP Agreement, and, depending on its operation, it may also conflict with Article 12.14 (prohibition of the requirement to install computer-related equipment) and Article 12.15 (principle of free cross-border transfer of information) of the RCEP Agreement.